SjorsScholten/FoodForThoughts/docs/services/post_service.md

 ## Responsibility

+The post service is what users make able to view and create posts.

 A post is a content holder for text. examples of usages can be standalone posts, comments on posts, or comments on accounts.

 ## Actions